 Pick the filler that best complements your recipe.
 Add beans, rice or veggies to taco meat.
 Go with bread crumbs, oatmeal or grated vegetables, when you're making meatloaf or meatballs.
 Add oatmeal or bread crumbs to hamburger patties.

-The filler takes on the taste and texture of the ground beef; so your recipe looks and tastes the same, but costs less.
+Whichever filler you choose, if you use any one of these suitable options the filler will take on the taste and texture of the ground beef; so your recipe looks and tastes the same, but costs less.

 More Benefits of Stretching Ground Beef

 - It increases the nutrient content of your meal, adding extra vitamins, fiber, and in some cases, protein.

 - It reduces the amount of fat per serving.

 - Oatmeal and breadcrumbs serve as a binding agent in meatballs and meatloaves, so they hold together better.

 - More food means more chance of having leftovers to enjoy the next day.
 And if that means not having to buy lunch meat or other lunch supplies, that could further reduce your grocery bill.